United States Astronaut Hall of Fame: Inductees

 Over four dozen astronauts from the Space Shuttle program have been inducted since 2001.
 Among these are Sally Ride, the first American woman in space; Story Musgrave, who flew six missions in the 1980s and 90s; and Francis Scobee, commander of the ill-fated final Challenger mission.

 The 2010 class consisted of Guion Bluford Jr., Kenneth Bowersox, Frank Culbertson and Kathryn Thornton.
 The 2011 inductees were Karol Bobko and Susan Helms.
 The 2012 inductees were Franklin Chang-Diaz, Kevin Chilton and Charles Precourt.
 Bonnie Dunbar, Curt Brown and Eileen Collins were inducted in 2013, and Shannon Lucid and Jerry Ross comprised the 2014 class.

 Those inducted in 2015 were John Grunsfeld, Steven Lindsey, Kent Rominger, and Rhea Seddon.
 In 2016, inductees included Brian Duffy and Scott E. Parazynski.
 Ellen Ochoa and Michael Foale were announced as the 2017 class of the United States Astronaut Hall of Fame.
 Scott Altman and Thomas Jones followed in 2018.
 The 2019 inductees were James Buchli and Janet L. Kavandi.

 Michael López-Alegría, Scott Kelly and Pamela Melroy were the 2020 inductees, inducted in a November 2021 ceremony.
 The 2022 inductees were Christopher Ferguson, David Leestma, and Sandra Magnus.
 Roy Bridges Jr. and Mark Kelly were the 2023 inductees.
 The 2024 inductees were David C. Hilmers and Marsha Ivins.
 Bernard A. Harris Jr. and Peggy Whitson were the 2025 inductees.
+Thomas Akers and Joseph R. Tanner were the 2026 inductees.